joshuaSYSS/approxCCDegree/README.md

 O(log(d / ε))

 ## Approximation Bounds
-The number of connected component is within `εn` with probability `1 - δ`.
+The number of connected components is within `εn` with probability `1 - δ`.

 ## Idea
 Lemma 1:<br>